 • This site gets really busy in tourist season, so try going in the off-season for a really amazing experience.

 Why it’s so awesome: This temple is one of the most popular landmarks in Kyoto and it’s easy to see why.
 It’s a golden temple surrounded by gardens that are perfectly designed to invoke serenity and peace.
 The site was once built as a retirement home for a famous shogun and was made a temple after his death.
+Get this one on your Kyoto itinerary.

 What to do there: This site is amazing at any time of day or year, but if you want to see the sun gleaming off the gold leaf that wraps around this building then go in the early morning.
 This will also allow you to get there ahead of the crowds because this Kyoto must see gets incredibly busy.
 The are is also incredibly beautiful in autumn, when you can see the building backlit by fire red trees.